Differentiated Service Delivery (DSD)

 This commentary, published as part of a supplement in Journal of Acquired Immune Deficiency Syndrome (JAIDS), makes the case for family-centred DSD for HIV.

 Enabling community mobilization and demand creation

 Empowering people living with, affected by and at risk of acquiring HIV is critical to achieving and sustaining high-quality services.
-To that end, the IAS has partnered with the AIDS Rights Alliance of Southern Africa (ARASA) and the International Treatment Preparedness Coalition (ITPC) to initiate a series of efforts to support demand creation and community mobilization.
-The IAS is supporting the development of a toolkit for communities and networks of people living with HIV to create strengthened community engagement and demand for differentiated ART delivery.
+To that end, the IAS has partnered with the AIDS Rights Alliance of Southern Africa (ARASA) and the International Treatment Preparedness Coalition (ITPC) to initiate a series of efforts to support community monitoring and mobilization and demand creation.
+This has included work in five countries in sub-Saharan Africa and resulted in the developmen of a toolkit to support demand creation.

 Building Youth Champions

 Young people living with HIV face a number of unique challenges in effectively accessing and utilizing HIV services, including treatment.
 To develop a better understanding of how treatment for young people can be best delivered, the IAS appointed five Differentiated Care Youth Champions, one in each of the following countries: Kenya, Malawi, South Africa, Tanzania and Zimbabwe.
 Each Youth Champion worked within an organization that provides HIV care services, including civil society and networks of people living with HIV.